Tag: POW

 Chinese Prisoners

-Asefa Mengesha describes capturing two Chinese prisoners by himself.
+Asefa Mengesha shares how he captured two Chinese prisoners by himself.
 He says Ethiopians captured many Chinese but the Chinese never captured any Ethiopians.
-He and his unit would lie in wait at night for the enemy to pass in front and then they would attack from behind.
+He remembers his unit would lie in wait at night for the enemy to pass in front and then they would attack from behind.
+He explains the Chinese were trying to find their bunker but they found the Chinese first.

 Asefa Werku Kassa